M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling

-For the disinfection applications, we have two objectives: i) number of tasks completed and ii) overall disinfection quality.
-There exists a trade-off between these two metrics.
-Higher disinfection quality requires more disinfection time and resources, which limits the availability of time and resources for other tasks.
-For example, attempting to disinfect with the highest dosage may limit the number of tasks completed in case of a tight mission time.
+For disinfection applications, we have two objectives:~i) the number of tasks completed and, i.e. $f_1$, ii) overall disinfection quality i.e. $f_2$.
+Higher disinfection quality requires more time and resources, limiting availability for other tasks.
+For example, critical locations like ICUs in hospitals require higher dosages, so higher quality is preferable.
+In contrast, areas like waiting rooms or offices do not need the highest quality, and covering the maximum number of surfaces might be preferable.
 Our formulation creates schedules by using user-specified trade-off requirements.
-The formulation of M$^3$RS for disinfection application is:
+The overall objective of M$^3$RS--composed of $f_r(\cdot),~r = 1,2$, in Eq.~\eqref{eq:sched1}--for the disinfection application is given by:

-subject to constrains in Eq.~\eqref{eq:scstr1}-\eqref{eq:scstr10b}.
-Here, $p_{i,m}$ indicates quality of disinfection when completing task $i$ in mode $m$.
-This mixed integer optimization model can be solved using a standard branch and cut algorithm.
-However, for larger problem instances, the branch and cut solution has an exploding computation time Next, we present a column generation method to solve M$^3$RS with faster computation times.